Rates notice: how to read it

 - general rates

 - charges not covered by general rates

-These are typically the largest fee component of your rates notice.
-General rates are listed on your notice as line items such as
+These are typically the largest fee component of your notice.
+General rates are listed on your notice as line items, such as:

 General rates calculation, using details on your rates notice:

 Rate in the $ on CIV × Capital Improved Value